Introduction

 - Kratom leaf / tea / powder / capsules (marketing descriptions)

-Common names and variants for 7-OH include:
+Common variants for 7-Hydroxy include:

 - 7-OH